Anurag1101/python_guess_game/README.md

-Python Guess Game
+# Python Guess Game

-Welcome to the Python Guess Game!
-This fun game challenges you to beat the high score by generating a random score each time you play.
-If you score higher than the current high score, you set a new record!
+Welcome to the **Python Guess Game!** This fun game challenges you to beat the high score by generating a random score each time you play.
+If you score higher than the current high score, you set a new `record!`

-Table of Contents
+## Table of Contents:

-Features
+- Features
-Installation
+- Installation
-Usage
+- Usage
-How It Works
+- How It Works
-Future Improvements
+- Future Improvements

 Features
 Random Score Generation: Each round, the game generates a random score between 1 and 1000.
 High Score Tracking: The highest score is saved in main.txt and updated whenever a new high score is achieved.